wp-plugins/ewww-image-optimizer/readme.txt

 * move more code into admin_init to improve page load on front-end
 * added: ability to specify number of seconds between images (throttling)
 * added: nextgen and grand flagallery thumb optimization is now stored in database
+* change: significant speed improvement, optimizer only checks for the tools it needs for the current image

 = 1.7.6 =
 * fixed: color of progressbar for 4 more admin themes in WP 3.8